omni-us/jsonargparse/DOCUMENTATION.rst

     >>> optimizer.params, optimizer.lr
     ([1, 2, 3], 0.01)

+Multiple parameters available after injection are also supported and can be specified the same way with a ``Callable`` type hint.
+For example, for two ``Iterable`` parameters, you can use the following syntax:
+``Callable[[Iterable, Iterable], Type]``.
+Please be aware that the parameters are passed as positional arguments, this means that the injected function would be called like ``function(value1, value2)``.

 .. note::

     When the ``Callable`` has a class return type, it is possible to specify the